 {% endnextArchive %}

-In the above code snippet,prevandnextThese are user-defined variable names, which will carry the complete information of the previous and next document, such as ID, title, link, thumbnail, etc.
+In the above code snippet,prevandnextUser-defined variable names, which will carry the complete information of the previous and next documents, such as ID, title, link, thumbnail, etc.

-Now, let's take a step-by-step look at how to add these navigation links to your AnQiCMS document detail page template.
-Usually, the template file for the document detail page will be{模型table}/detail.htmlEnglisharticle/detail.html.
+Now, let's look step by step on how to add these navigation links to the AnQiCMS document detail page template.
+Typically, the template file for the document detail page will be{模型table}/detail.htmlFor example, the article modelarticle/detail.html.

 The most common requirement is to display the title and link of the previous/next document.